viperproject/chalice2silver/README.txt

     Should the parsing and resolution phase of Chalice be successful, the resulting SIL program will be pretty-printed and output at the standard output stream.
-Otherwise, an error will be reported at the standard error stream.
+Errors and warnings are reported at the standard error stream.

   2.1 Running as a library:  To trigger a translation, use the following call:

     val (silProgram, messages) = new semper.chalice2sil.translation.
-       ProgramTranslator(programOptions, chaliceFileName).translate(chaliceAST)
+       new ProgramTranslator(chaliceFilename).translate(chaliceAST)

     where:
       - silProgram: semper.sil.ast.Program